davidfioravanti/astra/README.md

 ## Introduction

-ASTRA (short for "*A Starter Typescript & React Application*") is a scalable framework used to build React applications in a type-safe, modular and maintainable way.
+ASTRA (short for "*A Starter Typescript & React Application*") is a scalable framework/starter used to build React applications in a type-safe, modular and maintainable way.